 Pregnant Moms Getting Fishy Advice

-telling them not to eat shark, swordfish, king mackerel, and tilefish because samples of these fish had shown dangerously high levels of mercury contamination.
+Last year, the FDA put out an advisory to pregnant women, telling them not to eat shark, swordfish, king mackerel, and tilefish because samples of these fish had shown dangerously high levels of mercury contamination.

 Profits Over Public Health?

 In February of this year, the Environmental Working Group (EWG), a research organization in Washington, went public with information that seems to finger the FDA in shady dealings regarding tuna's safety.

 The FDA used focus groups to decide how to phrase the message about mercury in fish.
 One document shown to women in the focus groups mentioned limiting the amount of tuna they should eat during pregnancy.
 The limit was set at 12 oz. a week of canned tuna, or 3 oz. of tuna steak a week.